 be in general accordance with the information set out in Conditions 1 and 2.

-summarise any comments received from mana whenua and any other identified stakeholder as required by the relevant Management or Monitoring Plan condition, along with a summary of where comments have been incorporated, and where not incorporated, the reasons why.
+summarise any comments received from mana whenua in accordance with Condition 15 and any other identified stakeholder as required by the relevant Management or Monitoring Plan condition, along with a summary of where comments have been incorporated, and where not incorporated, the reasons why.

 be submitted to the Council for certification in accordance with Table 1 below.

-Should AC decline to certify the Management or Monitoring Plan, the Consent Holder may then resubmit a revised Plan for certification.
+Should AC decline to certify the Management or Monitoring Plan, the Consent Holder may then resubmit a revised Management or Monitoring Plan for certification.

-If the Council’s response to a lodged Management or Monitoring Plan raises discrete issues that are of minor consequence for the management of effects, the Consent Holder may request that the Council partially certify the plan with any residual issues subsequently addressed through certification of those outstanding issues.
+If the Council’s response to a lodged Management or Monitoring Plan raises discrete issues that are of minor consequence for the management of effects, the Consent Holder may request that the Council partially certify the Management or Monitoring Plan with any residual issues subsequently addressed through certification of those outstanding issues.

-Advice note: The Council may decide, following a request from the Consent Holder and acting reasonably, whether or not a matter raises discrete issues of minor consequence for the management of effects, allowing for partial certification of a management or monitoring plan.
+Advice note: The Council may decide, following a request from the Consent Holder and acting reasonably, whether or not a matter raises discrete issues of minor consequence for the management of effects, allowing for partial certification of a Management or Monitoring Plan.

 Table 1: Management and Monitoring Plan certification timeframes